SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 - DATA_SUBMISSION_RATE_LIMIT - The number of requests allowed per second for login and contact form submissions and file uploads.
 - DEFAULT_RATE_LIMIT - The number of requests allowed per second for all other applicable endpoints that don't have a custom rate limit.
 - ADMIN_ACCOUNT_USERNAME - The username of the admin.
+- ADMIN_TOKEN - A string of characters to use as the token to send to admins.
 - SSL_CERTIFICATE_PEM_PATH - Path of SSL certificate PEM
 - SSL_PRIVATE_KEY_PEM_PATH - Path of private key PEM
 - ROOT_CERTIFICATE_PATH - Path of root certificate